galaxyproject/video-lectures/src/How-to.md

 :::::{ .spoken .document}
 Using the tools are made very easy by the usage of yarn.
-The format of the output names is composed by the name of the original file, and the specific suffix of each output : document dot HTML for the hands-on material, slides dot HTML for the slide show, and slides dot MP four for the video.
+The format of the output names is composed by the name of the original file, , without extension, and the specific suffix of each output : document dot HTML for the hands-on material, slides dot HTML for the slide show, and slides dot MP four for the video.
 :::::::::